 SELC believes that a broad range of ideas, life experiences, and backgrounds enriches our workplace, drives innovative thinking, and attracts highly talented people who seek a work environment that values the unique contributions of individual team members.
 We are eager to welcome new team members who share this belief.
 We still have much progress to make, but our goal is to create and maintain a staff that, at every level, reflect the rich racial and cultural diversity of the communities where we work and the clients that we serve.
 SELC is an Equal Opportunity Employer and committed to fostering a transparently inclusive workplace environment.
 We are looking for people to join us in this effort.
 Persons of all backgrounds—including people of color, women, people with disabilities, veterans, and LGBTQ candidates—are strongly encouraged to apply.

 Compensation for Summer Interns: Legal interns receive $750 per week from SELC for the ten-week summer internship.
 SELC does not reduce this amount if interns receive additional outside funding.
-Each summer intern will be guaranteed an interview for future associate attorney positions that become available within three years of completion of the internship.

 Applications: To apply, please navigate to the Summer Internship job post listed on the Open Positions page and follow the instructions.